-Our 8-Session Support Groups are a great choice for families who are ready to dive a little deeper and make a bigger time and attendance-commitment.
-In this curriculum-based program, the same families attend as a cohort for all 8 sessions as they progress through a series of grief-related topics.
+Our 8-Session Support Groups are a great choice for families who are ready to dive a little deeper and make a bigger time and attendance commitment.
+In this curriculum-based program, the same families attend for all 8 sessions as they progress through a series of grief-related topics.
 Having the same people in your group fosters trust and comfort, thus promoting more significant progress and better outcomes.
-Youth (ages 10 and up) and adults work with trained facilitators in separate age/developmentally-scaled small groups.
-8-week series begin throughout the year, so check our calendar or registration page for the most current information.
-(Ted E. Bear Hollow programs for children ages 3-9 run concurrently.)
+Youth and adults work with trained facilitators in separate age/developmentally-scaled small groups.

-When: 8-week series begin throughout the year; click register to see the next starting date.
-Time: 6:15-7:45pm CST each week for 8 sessions (currently online via Zoom).
+When: 8-session groups begin throughout the year; click register to see the next starting date.

 Adults Helping Adults (AHA)

 Grief’s Journey offers a free support group for bereaved adults that meet on a different night than the agency’s family support groups.
 Whether you have experienced a recent death or are grieving one from years ago, we invite you to join us.
 This is an open group so that new members can join at any time, but please register in advance, so we know how many people are attending.
 No children’s programming is provided during this time.

 When: 1st and 3rd Thursdays of every month